Jackson Ferris (rugby league)

 He previously played for the Cronulla-Sutherland Sharks in the National Rugby League.

 Background

-Ferris played his junior rugby league for the Takaro Taniwha and Gymea Gorillas.
+Ferris played his junior rugby league for the Kia Ora Warriors and Gymea Gorillas.

 Career

 2020

 Ferris made his first grade debut in round 12 of the 2020 NRL season for Cronulla-Sutherland against the Brisbane Broncos.
 He scored a try on debut in a 36–26 victory.

 2022

 Ferris played for Glebe in the Ron Massey Cup during 2022.
 On 16 December, Ferris signed a train and trial contract with Manly ahead of the 2023 NRL season.